The Best Things to Do in Tuscany

 Admire famous art in Florence

 It’s simply one of the most eye-catching cities in Europe.
 And for art lovers, it’s even better.
+Known as the birthplace of the Renaissance, the city of Florence is a UNESCO World Heritage Site.
+Essentially an open-air museum, the city is full of galleries, palaces and churches, housing some of the finest art treasures in the world from names like Michelangelo and da Vinci.
 Study the works in the Uffizi, which has the greatest collection of Italian Renaissance art in the world.
 In case you’re pretending to know about art to impress your fellow holidaymakers, know that The Birth of Venus is considered Botticelli’s best work.
 Then, see the Santa Maria del Fiore Cathedral, say hello to Michelangelo's David in the Galleria dell’Accademia, and enjoy the vistas from the Piazzale Michelangelo viewpoint.

 Head to the vineyards and try the wine

 Next up on our list of things to do in Tuscany is the one you were waiting for.
 Tuscany is renowned for its vineyards and wineries.
 It boasts some of the world’s most acclaimed reds and whites, and you can get your hands on those bottles now.
-Travel to Chianti and visit such esteemed vineyards as the Castello di Verrazzano, the Montefioralle Winery and the Enoteca Falorni.
+Since there are around 100 wineries in Tuscany, oenophiles can happily plan their entire holiday around wine-tasting experiences—each sitting paired with delicious local specialities.
+Most of the wineries are found in the main wine-producing areas of Chianti, Southern Tuscany and the coastal area, with some of the most noteworthy institutions including Azienda Agricola Malenchini, Azienda Agricola Villanoviana and Camigliano Castle (when else do you get to drink wine in a 13th-century castle?).
 With all these heady experiences, you’ll have more than a few memories to drunkenly forget.

 Rest in the spa after your long days